Technology of the New York City Subway: Fare collection

+Fare collection media

 Access to the paid area is by turnstile.
 Starting in 1992, MetroCards made by Cubic Transportation Systems replaced the subway tokens that had been used as the subway's form of fare payment from the 1950s on; by 2003, the MetroCard was the exclusive method of fare payment systemwide.
 Since then, there have been programs to replace the MetroCard itself.
 In the first program, introduced in early 2006, the MTA signed a deal with MasterCard to test out a new radio-frequency identification card payment scheme.
 Customers had to sign up at a special MasterCard website and use a MasterCard PayPass credit or debit card/tag to participate.
 Originally scheduled to end in December 2006, the trial was extended into 2007 due to "overwhelming positive response".
 In light of the success of the first PayPass pilot project in 2006, another trial was started by the MTA.
 This one started on June 1, 2010, and ended on November 30, 2010.
 The first two months started with the customer just using the MasterCard PayPass debit or credit card.
 However, this trial was the debut of having a rider use the VISA PayWave debit or credit card to enter the system, which started on August 1, 2010.
 The trial continued for six months.

 In 2016, the MTA announced that it would begin designing a new contactless fare payment system to replace the MetroCard.
 The system would probably use phone- and bank card-based payment systems like Apple Pay and Android Pay.
 On October 23, 2017, it was announced that the MetroCard would be phased out and replaced by OMNY, a contactless fare payment system also by Cubic, with fare payment being made using Apple Pay, Google Wallet, debit/credit cards with near-field communication enabled, or radio-frequency identification cards.
-The OMNY system was rolled out starting in 2019, though support of the MetroCard is slated to remain until 2023.
+The OMNY system was rolled out starting in 2019, though support of the MetroCard is slated to remain until 2025.
 The fare system was criticized because the new turnstiles could be hacked, thereby leaving credit card and phone information vulnerable to theft.